inex/ixp-manager-docs-md/docs/features/grapher.md

 GRAPHER_BACKEND_SFLOW_ROOT="/srv/ixpmatrix"
 ```

-If you have implemented this via a web server on the sflow server (as we typically do at INEX), then you need to expose the RRD data directory to IXP Manager using an Apache config such as:
+If you have implemented this via a web server on a dedicated sflow server (as we typically do at INEX), then you need to expose the RRD data directory to IXP Manager using an Apache config such as:

 ```
 Alias /grapher-sflow /srv/ixpmatrix